vitessio/website/content/en/docs/21.0/reference/features/topology-service.md

 `-topo_consul_watch_poll_duration` flag.
 Canceling a watch may have to wait until the end of a polling cycle with that duration before returning.

-## Running multi cell environments
+## Running Multi Cell Environments

 When running an environment with multiple cells, it is essential to first create and configure your global topology service.
 Then define each local topology